4 Reasons Why Do Dogs Lick When You Blow in Their Face

 Is it typical for dogs to lie there and lick the air?

 Dogs lick the air for various reasons, including to calm themselves when they are anxious, soothe an upset stomach, and improve their ability to sniff things that interest them.
 There is no need for concern if your dog just engages in occasional, fleeting bouts of air-licking.
-Nevertheless, you should keep a close eye out for any increases in the amount of time or frequency your dog spends licking since this may indicated a behavioral or compulsive condition manifesting.
+Nevertheless, you should keep a close eye out for any increases in the amount of time or frequency your dog spends licking since this may be indicated a behavioral or compulsive condition manifesting.

 stuart and his dog